-As we’ve seen with COVID-19, we are all still vulnerable to infectious diseases – and, as we scramble to find treatments and vaccines for COVID-19, we see the huge economic and public health costs from a lack of preparedness.
+As we’ve seen with COVID-19, we are all still vulnerable to infectious diseases – and we've seen the huge economic and public health costs from a lack of preparedness.
 Ultimately, being prepared is more cost-effective in the long run.

-Whereas the new coronavirus was not known until early January 2020, AMR is a threat we know.
+Whereas COVID-19 was not known until early January 2020, AMR is a threat we know.
 It is here now and only increasing.
 We know the priority pathogens for which there is an urgent need for new treatments, and AMR has been on the political agenda for years.

 Next-generation antibiotics are vital for humanity, but – right now – there are not enough of these valuable tools in development

 Given the nature of resistance, we will always need new antibiotics.
 However, drug resistant bacteria are developing faster than new antibiotics can reach the market.

 And today, there are too few antibiotics in clinical development to meet current and anticipated needs, according to an assessment by the Pew Charitable Trusts.
 Most of these compounds are being developed by small biotechnology companies.